First page of the Hampton Association Test with signatures, dated June 4, 1776. Courtesy of the New Hampshire State Archives.

-Angered by the 1773 Boston Tea Party, the King forced the British Parliament to enact a series of punitive measures known as the Intolerable Acts.
+Angered by the 1773 Boston Tea Party, King George forced Parliament to enact a series of punitive measures known as the Intolerable Acts.
 While these acts were aimed mainly at Massachusetts, British intervention in colonial government was seen as a threat to all.
 In Hampton, as in many communities throughout the country, townsmen gathered at the meeting house to consider the “unseasonable and unconstitutional power and claims which the Parliament of Great Britain have assumed over the rights and properties of His Majesty’s loyal subjects in America.”
 Later they would send representatives to a convention in Exeter to choose New Hampshire’s delegates to the First Continental Congress, held in Philadelphia in the fall of 1774.
-That first Congress responded to the Intolerable Acts by enacting the Continental Association, which required Americans to boycott British goods and declare their loyalty (or not) to the United Colonies.
+That Congress responded to the Intolerable Acts by enacting the Continental Association, which required Americans to boycott British goods and declare their loyalty (or not) to the United Colonies.

 Once again, New Hampshire made history.
 The Concord convention was the first in history to meet for the sole purpose of framing a constitution, one that would be adopted only if ratified by the people.
 With only two dissents, Hampton voted to approve this second constitution as written, but the statewide result was a “total rejection of the new-formed constitution.”

 In 1781 the state’s third constitutional convention met in Concord, with less than sixty members in attendance.
 Captain Josiah Moulton again represented Hampton.
 When the draft constitution was submitted for approval, towns that voted in the negative were asked to suggest amendments.
 At a meeting held on Christmas Day, Hampton townsmen appointed a committee of leading citizens to examine the convention’s latest effort and report back their findings.
 After consideration, the committee was not in favor, and as a result the town voted to reject the proposal.